How to apply to the Indigenous Partnerships for Species at Risk

 IPSAR Calls for Applications are competitive processes; applications must include all details of the project and expected results.
 As the demand for funding from IPSAR regularly exceeds the funds available, we do not guarantee that a project will be funded.
 If your application is successful, the Program may be able to reimburse you for project expenses incurred prior to the official notification but incurring these costs prior to funding decisions is at your own risk.

-Important: Please note that due to Government of Canada policy, we are prohibited to communicate with applicants regarding the status of their application until final departmental decisions have been reached.
+Important: Please note that due to Government of Canada policy, we are prohibited to communicate with applicants regarding the status of their application until final departmental decisions have been made.
 We will make every effort to provide you with the earliest possible notice; however, you should expect variation in the timing of notifications within IPSAR, and between ISPAR and other ECCC or Government of Canada funding programs.
-We will aim to have IPSAR funding decisions available by spring 2025.
+We will aim to have IPSAR funding decisions available by spring 2026.

 For Accepted Applications